Shiva2303/Shiva2303/README.md

 # Hello, Geeks 👋

-I'm **Shivprasad**, a Master Student  🚀 and an Open-Source enthusiast ⚡ from India.
+I'm **Shivprasad**, a Master Student of Computer Application at ICCS, Pune   🚀 and an Open-Source enthusiast ⚡ from India.
 I am passionate about **Data Science📈**, **Machine Learning🤖**, and **Deep Learning**, and I enjoy learning new things.
 My goal is to build things that make a difference.
 I'm always open to new ideas and opportunities.

 ## 🔭 One line that describes me best?
 An ambitious individual who loves solving real-world problems, daydreams at night, and codes with passion.